MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/eval-defender-office-365-overview.md

 ---
-title: Evaluate Microsoft Defender for Office 365 overview
+title: Evaluate Microsoft Defender for Office 365 overview, how to evaluate, evaluation steps
-description: Set up your Microsoft 365 Defender trial lab or pilot environment to try out and experience the security solution designed to protect devices, identity, data, and applications in your organization.
+description: Set up your Microsoft 365 Defender trial lab or pilot environment to try out and experience the security solution designed to protect devices, identity, data, and applications. search.product: eADQiWindows 10XVcnh search.appverid: met150 ms.prod: m365-security
-keywords: Microsoft 365 Defender trial, try Microsoft 365 Defender, evaluate Microsoft 365 Defender, Microsoft 365 Defender evaluation lab, Microsoft 365 Defender pilot, cyber security, advanced persistent threat, enterprise security, devices, device, identity, users, data, applications, incidents, automated investigation and remediation, advanced hunting search.product: eADQiWindows 10XVcnh search.appverid: met150 ms.prod: m365-security